EzioPearce/EzioPearce.github.io/README.md

 ## Other Achievements:
-- International MUNs
+- Took part in multiple Model United Nations conferences at both National and Intenational Stage
-- National Level Writer
+- Won the National Level Scientific essay writing competition held by Department of Atomic Energy
+- Won multiple art competitions.